2025-2026 Costs

 Residential costs

-If you plan to live on campus, you'll be subject to the general fee, room rent and Union Market costs listed for undergraduates.
+If you plan to live on campus, you'll be subject to the general fee, room rent and Union Market costs listed in the undergraduate costs section.

 Master of Occupational Therapy